marshmallow-code/flask-smorest/README.rst

 Support flask-smorest
 ======================

-flask-smorest is built on marshmallow, webargs and apispec.

 If you'd like to support the future of the project, please consider contributing to marshmallow's Open Collective: